When to Start Potty Training: 7 Signs Your Child Is Ready

 Trust your instincts on whether or not the time is right to launch into potty training.
 Even if your toddler is showing signs of being ready for potty training, you might want to put off introducing this new skill in the following situations:

-Starting potty training can be a great learning experience for your little one if she’s ready for this next step towards more independence.
+Starting potty training can be a great learning experience for your little one if they're ready for this next step towards more independence.
 Although accidents will happen along the way, staying patient and positive will help your little one learn more quickly and have fewer problems with it.
 Have fun and good luck!